ATN Event Staffing Logo

-Evaluate and list your current and anticipated expenses to get a realistic idea of how much you spend each month.
+Create a list of your current expenses to get a realistic idea of how much you spend monthly.
+You can create one long list or break it down into categories (ex: utilities, medical, food etc.)

 Look at your monthly net income (income after taxes) and savings to understand how much money you have available.

-Tally and subtract your total monthly expenses from your net income to get a grasp on where you stand financially.
+Tally and subtract your total monthly expenses from your net income.
+Doing this will give you a firm grasp on where you stand financially.
 Understanding where and how you spend your money is the first step to adjusting your finances to fit with your current circumstances.

 Your standard budget is what keeps you at your average, comfortable financial level.
 There are a variety of standard budgeting formats that you can explore online, and one of the most popular (and easy) budgeting methods is the 50/30/20 rule: